Róbert Orri Þorkelsson

-Róbert Orri Þorkelsson was born on April 3, 2002, in Reykjavik, Iceland.
-He is an Icelandic professional footballer who plays as a defender for CF Montréal.
+Róbert Orri Þorkelsson (born 3 April 2002), also known as Róbert Thorkelsson, is an Icelandic professional footballer who plays as a defender for Besta deild karla club Víkingur, and the Iceland national football team.

 Club career

-CF Montréal

 On June 27, 2021, Róbert Orri signed his contract with CF Montréal.
 He made his professional debut with Montreal in a 0–1 loss against Cruz Azul on March 9, 2022, in the 2022 CONCACAF Champions League.
+In April 2024 he was sent out on loan to Norwegian club Konsvinger.